meracan/netcdf-swan/doc/README.md

 ## Basic writing usage

 Simple writing usage.
-NetCDFSWAN needs an object with a specific format as describe in the following section.
+NetCDFSWAN needs an object with a specific format as described in the following section.
 The function `prepareInputJSON` is a helper function to create the object.

 ```python
 from netcdfswan import NetCDFSWAN